 - 12 sheets phyllo pastry dough (filo) thawed

-- 2 tsp cinnamon ground (1 teaspoon for apricot filling and 1 teaspoon for the cinnamon sugar sprinkles)
+- 2 teaspoon cinnamon ground (1 teaspoon for apricot filling and 1 teaspoon for the cinnamon sugar sprinkles)

 - 2 apricots fresh, pit removed and sliced thin or chopped (leave the skin on)